vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ```

 #### Additional notes for PostgreSQL:
-Regarding the syslog use case, Postgres is configured to accept TLS connections, but the syslog-sink-connector that saves data to the PostgreSQL database cannot establish a secure connection.
+Regarding the syslog use case, PostgreSQL is configured to accept TLS connections, but the syslog-sink-connector that saves data to the PostgreSQL database cannot establish a secure connection.
 Although the connector appears to be set up for TLS, PostgreSQL returns the error `connection requires a valid client certificate`, causing the connector to fall back to a non-secure connection.
 This situation is currently under investigation.

 #### How to disable non-secure connections on PostgreSQL:
 Keep in mind that at the current date of writing, if you disable non-secure connections on the PostgreSQL server the syslog-sink-connector will fail.
 Just to be clear, you can still connect to the database using a secure connection, it's just the syslog-sink-connector that will fail.
 Nevertheless, as this is an important improvement for the future, please find below the details to disable non-secure connections on the PostgreSQL server.